Gregg v. Georgia: Florida

 Florida's scheme differed from Georgia's in two respects.
 First, at the sentencing hearing of a capital felon, the jury determined whether one or more aggravating factors exist, drawing on a list very similar to Georgia's.
 Then the jury was specifically asked to weigh the mitigating evidence presented against the statutory aggravating factors that have been proved.
 This scheme is called a weighing scheme.

-Second, the jury's role was only advisory; the judge could disregard the jury's sentencing recommendation, but had to explain his reasoning if he did.
+Second, the jury's role was only advisory; the judge could disregard the jury's sentencing recommendation, but had to explain the reasoning if they did.
 Under Florida law, if the jury recommended life but the judge imposed a death sentence, "the facts suggesting a sentence of death should be so clear and convincing that virtually no reasonable person could differ."
 The trial judge must independently reweigh the aggravating factors against the mitigating factors.

 The Court concluded that, as the sentencer's discretion was limited in an objective fashion and directed in a reviewable manner, Florida's scheme also adequately narrowed the class of defendants eligible for the death penalty.
 The Court noted that Florida's scheme came closest to the Model Penal Code's recommendation of an ideal sentencing scheme, as it used a weighing scheme whereas Georgia's scheme did not, thus allowing for individual sentencing.
 Thus, Florida's death penalty scheme also complied with the Furman requirements and was thus also approved by the Court.

 Texas

 Texas's scheme differed considerably from that suggested by the Model Penal Code and followed in large part by Georgia and Florida.
 In order to narrow the class of death penalty-eligible defendants as required by Furman, the Texas Legislature did not adopt the "aggravating factors" approach outlined by the Model Penal Code.
 Instead, it chose to modify and severely narrow the legal definition of "capital murder", thus requiring certain objective elements to be present before one could be charged with capital murder and thus eligible for the death penalty.
 The 1976 law defined capital murder in Texas as involving one of the five situations: